llvm/circt/docs/VerilogGeneration.md

    declaration when possible.
  * `printDebugInfo` (default=`false`).
 If true, emit additional debug information (e.g. inner symbols) into comments.
+ * `spillWiresForNamehints` (default=`false`).
+If true, expressions with `sv.namehint` attributes are spilled to wires even when it is not necessary to create temporary wires.

 ### Specifying `LoweringOptions` in a front-end HDL tool